 Susan Lake Gravel Pit remains operational under Overholding Tenancy status, since the Management Contract expiration on November 30, 2017.
 The Corporation has been actively working on closure related activities and managing the phased closure of the pit.
-A revised Closure Plan was formally submitted to Alberta Environment & Parks early May 2018 and is under review with final approval pending.
-This Closure Plan revision includes phased closure milestones extending into 2019 as a result of the approval delays incurred thus far.
+A revised Closure Plan was formally submitted to AEP early May 2018 (revised July 2018) and is under review with final approval pending.
+This Closure Plan revision includes phased closure milestones extending into 2019.